What measurement means for depression care

 High treatment response rates can be a sign of strong clinic performance in depression care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group or clinic.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 We measure how patients feel based on their responses to the Patient Health Questionnaire (PHQ-9) survey with nine questions.
 If a patient has a low score on the PHQ-9, it is a sign that the treatment is working.
 Using a denominator of patients age 18 and older with major depression or dysthymia whose initial PHQ-9 score is greater than 9, this measure reports the percent of patients whose PHQ-9 score at six months decreased at least 50% from their initial PHQ-9 score.
 Your dcotor should ask you to complete the PHQ-9 survey during each visit to see how well your treatment is working.
 Learn more about the PHQ-9 survey

-This report is based on services patients received from January 1, 2015 through July 30, 2015.
+This report is based on services patients received from January 1, 2015 and July 30, 2016.
 The information is collected under the measure name Depression: 6 Month Response.

 The information reported about this measure on MNHealthScores is risk-adjusted.

 Risk adjustment is a way to make it easier to compare clinics or medical groups by accounting for the differences of specific patient groups.
 The process should separate the clinic/medical group’s true impact on patients’ health and allow them to be compared more easily.